 \section{Abstract}

-We theoretically investigate the superconducting surface states of wallpaper fermions, which are surface quasiparticles of topological nonsymmorphic crystalline insulators protected by a wallpaper group $p4g$ symmetry, based on a tight-binding model for the space group $P4/mbm$ (No.~127).
+We theoretically investigate the superconducting surface states of topological nonsymmorphic crystalline insulators with wallpaper fermions, which are surface quasiparticles protected by a wallpaper group $p4g$ symmetry, based on a tight-binding model for the space group $P4/mbm$ (No.~127).
 A symmetry-based analysis shows that four types of on-site pair potentials are allowed.
-Using the symmetries of the wallpaper group $p4g$ and the one-dimensional topological invariants, we clarify that for the $\mathrm{A_{1u}}$ representation, wallpaper fermions and two Majorana Kramers pairs coexist, and hybridization between them give rise to a \textit{double-twisted} surface state and produces four peaks in the surface density of states.
+Using the symmetries of the wallpaper group $p4g$ and the one-dimensional topological invariants, we clarify that for the $\mathrm{A_{1u}}$ representation, wallpaper fermions and two Majorana Kramers pairs coexist, and hybridization between them gives rise to a \textit{double-twisted} surface state and produces four peaks in the surface density of states.
 We further find that the mirror Chern number vanishes, indicating that our system realizes mirror-helicity-free surface states.
 This distinguishes superconducting wallpaper fermions from the other superconducting topological (crystalline) insulators, such as $\mathrm{Cu}_x\mathrm{Bi}_2\mathrm{Se}_3$ and $\mathrm{Sn}_{1-x}\mathrm{In}_x\mathrm{Te}$.